Cessnock suburb profile

 Cessnock rental market trends

-The rental market in Cessnock has experienced steady growth, with house rents increasing 7.3% over the past year to $515 per week, while unit rents have risen 10% to $440 per week.
-With its appealing lifestyle and ongoing development, Cessnock continues to attract both renters and investors seeking value and growth potential in a regional setting.
+The rental market in Cessnock has experienced moderate growth, with house rents increasing by 6.1% over the past year to $520 per week, while unit rents have seen a more significant rise of 12.5% to $450 per week.
+This growth reflects the suburb's appeal, driven by its affordability and proximity to the Hunter Valley, making it an attractive option for both renters and investors.

 Suburbs near Cessnock